sentry-demos/fsharp/README.md

 ![Output on the Sentry portal](.assets/sentry-website-output.png)

-5. You can inspect individual events in more detail:
+5. You can then inspect individual events in more detail:

 ![Event details 1](.assets/sentry-website-event-1.png)